 But it does wear you down.

 Chiang Mai is twice the size in area of Bangkok, but has a quarter of the population.
-This much lower density living gives Chiang Mai a much more relaxed pace.
+The much lower density living gives this northern city a much more relaxed pace.
 It also makes it cheaper to live here than in the capital.

 Here’s our quick video of the highlights of Chiang Mai: